mfx-inria/curvislicer/README.md

 # CurviSlicer

-CurviSlicer is research projet about achieving curved printing on standard, off-the-shelf, 3-axis FDM printers.
+CurviSlicer is research project about achieving curved printing on standard, off-the-shelf, 3-axis FDM printers.
 Our goal is to improve surface quality and accuracy by curving the layers not only at the top, but also throughout the part.
-This avoids leaving porosities inside, and allows to accurately position the top curved surfaces.
+This avoids leaving porosity inside, and allows to accurately position the top curved surfaces.

 The research was done by Jimmy Etienne, Nicolas Ray, Daniele Panozzo, Samuel Hornus, Charlie Wang, Jonàs Martínez, Sara Mcmains, Marc Alexa, Brian Wyvill and Sylvain Lefebvre ; you can find the academic paper here: https://hal.archives-ouvertes.fr/hal-02120033/document